What is Giving Compass?

 Giving Compass' Take:

-• In this Stanford Social Innovation Review post, Hewlett Foundation discusses how they reevaluated their grant practices in the face of volatile political cycles.
+• Hewlett Foundation discusses how it reevaluated and improved its grant practices in the face of volatile political cycles.

-• Among the foundation’s lessons: emphasizing shared learning and moving toward longer-term, general support grants.
-How can other organizations perform a targeted, self-evaluation like this?
+• Among the foundation's lessons: emphasizing shared learning and moving toward longer-term, general support grants.
+Can your organization perform a targeted, self-evaluation like this one?